MP Estate Planning UK

 Funding Sources for Charities

-• Grants from government and foundations
+• Grants from government bodies, the National Lottery, and charitable foundations

 A bustling charity office, awash in warm, natural lighting from large windows.
 In the foreground, a well-organized desk displays financial documents, spreadsheets, and ledgers, symbolizing the meticulous accounting and transparency of the organization.
 The middle ground features a team of dedicated professionals collaborating on funding strategies, analyzing donor data, and planning fundraising initiatives.
 In the background, a wall-mounted display showcases various funding sources, including individual donations, corporate sponsorships, government grants, and foundation support, reflecting the diverse revenue streams that sustain the charity's mission.
 The overall atmosphere conveys a sense of purposeful activity, financial responsibility, and a commitment to effective resource allocation.